pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 # Notes
 My goal was to write a dependency injection implementation that passes ASP.NET Core tests and is simple to understand, it's far from being complete, bug-free, performant or reliable.

-Some issues with this implementation:
+Some of the issues with this implementation:

  1. Not thread safe
  2. If multiple scoped services are requested as IEnumerable<T> first of them would be cached and returned each time.
+ 3. Instances of services would be created and discarded in constructor selection process.
- 3. Insane ammount of reflection and LINQ which makes it very slow.
+ 4. Insane ammount of reflection and LINQ which makes it very slow.